 He is a passionate campaigner for peace, social justice and environmental protection, and has been involved in a wide variety of campaigns over several years, including residents' opposition to a biomass plant in Freemantle, and limits on aircraft noise from Southampton Airport.

-Jonathan has lived in the Millbrook ward of Southampton since 2006 after moving here to study, and now works for a local disability charity.
+Jonathan has lived in the Millbrook ward of Southampton since 2006 after moving here to study, and now works as a writer and charity fundraiser.
 He believes in a fair society that prioritises the wellbeing and health of people and the environment we live in.

 Rosanna grew up in Hampshire and has lived in Southampton for just over four years, with a 14-month gap in-between to live in London to work for the Green Party MP Caroline Lucas in her Parliamentary office.
 She studied History at the University of Exeter (based at the Cornwall Campus) where she learnt economic history and the importance of social movements, and now works at the University of Southampton, where she commutes by foot and uses public transportation to get around the city.